-The Pittenger House may well be the crown jewel of the Fallbrook Heritage Center.
-The product of considerable restoration under the direction of the Fallbrook Historical Society and made possible through the generous donations and diligence of many people dedicated to preserving this historic house.
+The Pittenger House may well be the crown jewel of the Fallbrook Heritage Center, and is the product of considerable restoration under the direction of the Fallbrook Historical Society, and made possible through the generous donations and diligence of many people dedicated to preserving this historic house.

 As a young man William Pittenger was a decorated Civil War hero, having been awarded one of the first Congressional Medals of Honor for his participation in a secret Union army band called “Andrews Raiders”.
 Their mission was to infiltrate enemy territory, commandeer a confederate train, and to destroy transportation and communication links between Atlanta and Chattanooga.
 Pittenger wrote his personal account of this failed mission, originally published as Daring and Suffering and later as The Great Locomotive Chase.
 Two different movie versions were produced, including a Walt Disney version featuring actor Fess Parker.

 Apart from being a bona fide war hero, the Reverend Pittenger also became a prominent citizen of Fallbrook.
 He was minister of the Fallbrook Methodist-Episcopal Church from 1893 to 1896 and again from 1898 to 1899.
 Additionally, he was an instrumental organizer of the Fallbrook High School District and president of the local school board.
 He also petitioned state legislators to create the Fallbrook Irrigation District.

 Reverend Pittenger died in 1904 and is buried in the Fallbrook Odd Fellows Cemetery.
 His widow Winnie, sold the property in 1910 and moved back to her residence in Fallbrook, near the church.
 She was active in the local Women’s Christian Temperance Union, and worked for women’s suffrage and war relief activities as well as organizing the local Red Cross.
 Mrs. Pittenger died in 1931 and is buried next to her husband.